USEPA/e-manifest/docs/src/Services/Site/site-search.md

 Returns a list of sites that match the search criteria.

-- `"epaSiteId"`: valid activity location, at least 2 characters
+- `epaSiteId`: valid activity location, at least 2 characters
-- `"name"`: site name, any number of characters not exceeding 80 characters
+- `name`: site name, any number of characters not exceeding 80 characters
-- `"streetNumber"`: optional parameter, any number of characters not exceeding 12 characters
+- `streetNumber`: optional parameter, any number of characters not exceeding 12 characters
-- `"address1"`: optional parameter, cannot exceed 50 characters
+- `address1`: optional parameter, cannot exceed 50 characters
-- `"city"`: cannot exceed 25 characters
+- `city`: cannot exceed 25 characters
-- `"state"`: 2 character state code
+- `state`: 2 character state code
-- `"zip"`: valid zip code
+- `zip`: valid zip code
-- `"siteType"`: optional, one of enum values `["Generator", "Transporter", "TSDF", "Broker"]`
+- `siteType`: optional, one of enum values `["Generator", "Transporter", "TSDF", "Broker"]`
-- `"pageNumber"`: optional, defaults to 1,
+- `pageNumber`: optional, defaults to 1,

 ## Notes